Sir Patrick Spens

 For them they’ll see nae mair.

 - Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different in nature.
-The poet has used the metaphors wind, hail, sleet, and the moon for different purposes.
+The poet used the metaphors wind, hail, sleet, and the moon for different purposes.

 - Rhetorical Question: The poem shows the use of rhetorical questions in the second and the third stanzas.